shakebugs/shake-docs/docs/react/configuration-and-data/activity-history.md

 >Shake tracks user's interaction with your app, their network traffic, notifications, logs and system events, and automatically attaches all of those to the ticket.

 ## Setup

 ### User actions

 SDK automatically observes taps made on your app's UI elements.
 On Android, [code snippet](/react/install/manual-linking) required to enable touch tracking is added by running [add command](/react/install/installation).

-### Network requests
+### Network traffic

-Network tracker is disabled by default, to enable network requests tracking use the following method:
+Network traffic logging is disabled by default.
+Enable it using the following method:
 ```javascript title="App.js"
 // highlight-next-line
 Shake.setNetworkRequestsEnabled(true);